NicolaiAdil/RIO/revolt_state_estimator/README.md

 # ReVolt State Estimator
 A ROS 2 package providing an Error State Extended Kalman Filter (ES-EKF) for estimating a ship’s state (Pose and velocity) by fusing GNSS and IMU data.

+**NOTE**: The current estimate is from NED -> IMU frame since tf2 is not working properly.
+In theory it is a simple static transformation, but tf2 is struggling to find these transforms so is working very slowly.
+However with the current configuration of the IMU, the imu frame and body frame are the same so no transformation is needed.

+tldr; if the imu changes position or orientation, the tf2 transform will need to be implemented, or a hardcoded transform.

 ---

 ## Overview